 3. No Steroids and No Chlorine Bleach

-Just like steroids in football, chlorine bleach has many appropriate uses but not in cleaning uniforms.
+Just like steroids and athletes, chlorine bleach has many appropriate uses but not in cleaning football uniforms.
 It may be tempting to use chlorine bleach on white or even gray uniforms but it is not effective for polyester fabrics and can even damage the material.

 Instead, use an oxygen-based or all-fabric bleach to brighten and whiten uniforms and undergarments.
 Again, allow the uniform to soak for at least one hour but overnight is best to get the best results.
 The oxygen bleach is safe to use on white uniform shirts or pants with colored stripes or lettering.